samharrison7/fortran-error-handler/README.md

 ## Caveats and limitations <a name="caveats"></a>

 - Error code must be less than 99999.
-- GFortran bugs:
-    - `-O1` or higher must be used to avoid "character length mismatch in array constructor" errors with allocatable character variables.
-    - `-fcheck=no-bounds` must be used to avoid errors on allocating rank-2 or higher arrays.
 - Result objects only support up to rank-4 (4 dimensional) data.
 - Limited support for different kinds, due to Fortran's lack of kind polymorphism.
 In particular, ErrorCriteria only accept 4-byte integers and single precision, double precision and quadruple precision reals, as such: